 Amazon, already a heavyweight in Cloud service providing, is joining the IoT game with Amazon Web Services IoT platform (AWS IoT).
-What is their strategy and how will they stack up against major competitors?
+What is the Amazon IoT strategy and how will they stack up against major competitors?

 ■ by Simon Torrance

 Steve Jobs used to quote the great ice hockey player, Wayne Gretzky, when he said “I Skate to where the puck is going, not where it is now”.
 Recent analysis shows that the puck is most definitely heading to the IoT.
 There’s an $8 trillion market in IoT-enabled business and consumer services over the next decade for those companies clever enough to know how to address it.
 And Amazon is certainly one of those companies.

 Werner Vogels, Amazon’s CTO, told analysts about the ‘Amazon Growth Flywheel’, a concept that was apparently created on a napkin in a café in Seattle around 2000 by Jeff Bezos and some of his execs as they grappled with how to redress the flattening growth curve of their online retail business.

 The ‘Bezos Napkin Diagram’, as it’s also known, summarizes how Amazon conceives of its business and the role that new developments, like the IoT, play.
 It started with a foundational question: what do our customers really want?
 They felt that the answer was ‘choice’ and ‘selection’ from one source.
 That drives customer experience, which drives usage and traffic.
 Then, back in 2000, they paused…

 Those who recognize the value of being ecosystem enablers will be the winners